breylaude/blog/_posts/2022-02-18-agile-thoughts.md

 comments: true
 ---

-Jong (a friend of  mine) and I often talk about software design.
+A friend of  mine and I often talk about software design.
 He is skeptic about Agile Software Design, calling it “software design by trial and error.”

 I share his criticism.